IABTechLab/uid2-client-java/README.md

 The UID 2 Project is subject to Tech Lab IPR’s Policy and is managed by the IAB Tech Lab Addressability Working Group and Privacy & Rearc Commit Group.
 Please review the governance rules [here](https://github.com/IABTechLab/uid2-core/blob/master/Software%20Development%20and%20Release%20Procedures.md).

 ## Who is this SDK for?
-This SDK simplifies integration with UID2 for Publishers and DSPs, as described in the [UID2 Integration Guides](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/guides/README.md).
+This SDK simplifies integration with UID2 for Publishers, DSPs, and UID Sharers, as described in the [UID2 Integration Guides](https://github.com/IABTechLab/uid2docs/blob/main/api/v2/guides/summary-guides.md).

 ## Requirements